(coed, entering grades 1-7 in Fall 2024)

 (7:45 AM / 3:45 PM), Royal Oak

-(7:45 AM / 3:45 PM).
-Campers not picked up in time will be transported to Extended Care.
+(8:10 AM / 4:10 PM).
+Times and locations are subject to change.
+Campers who are not picked up in time will be transported to Extended Care.

 After Camp Activities

-After Camp Activities include group Swim Lessons, Chess, and Coding.
-Subject to change.
+After Camp Activities include Chess and Coding.
 Space is limited.
+These activities are located at Cranbrook Lower School Brookside

 Communication & Photos